storj-archived/research/docs/user-profiles.md

 - Wants to sleep well at night free of concerns that servers may be down.
 - Working on software that is secure by default.
 - Wants to join combined efforts to increase adoption of security focused software.
-- Works in several different programming languages and platforms.
+- Works in several different programming languages and platforms to have options.

 ## Site Reliability Engineers
 - Wants to have strong guarantee that data is secure from loss, tampering or compromise.